Kansas Human Rights Commission

 About the Program

-Other key facets of the Public Information Program include the publication and distribution of booklets with the verbiage of the Kansas Act Against Discrimination (KAAD) and Kansas Age Discrimination in Employment Act (KADEA).
+Other key facets of the Public Information Program include the publication and distribution of booklets with the Kansas Act Against Discrimination (KAAD) and Kansas Age Discrimination in Employment Act (KADEA).
 Furthermore, the Commission distributes individual posters, which outline the illegality of discrimination in employment, housing, and public accommodations.
 Employment posters are available in Spanish.
 Other publications include the Commission's Annual Report and its newsletter, Spectrum.

 Presentation Topics